• Skip to primary navigation

 Instructions

-1. Cut the baking chocolate into small pieces or chop it finely with a knife, then place it in a large bowl.
+1. Cut the chocolate into small pieces and place it in a large bowl.

-3. Place half of the full heavy cream in a saucepan and heat over medium heat until simmering then remove from heat.
+3. Heat half of the heavy cream in a saucepan until simmering, then remove from heat.

-5. Then add the other half of the cold heavy cream and mix again to incorporate it.
+5. Add the remaining cold heavy cream and stir to combine.

-6. Cover and place in the fridge overnight (minimum 6 hours) until completely chilled.
+6. Cover and chill in the fridge overnight (at least 6 hours).

 Equipment